 open/close all folders

-- Balder wasn't much of a fighter in Norse Mythology, but in Marvel Comics, he's one of Asgard's greatest warriors (not as great as Thor, but close) called Balder the Brave.
-(He also survived Loki's attempt on his life in this reality and many others due to Odin's personal intervention, because much like his mythological counterpart, his death is the catalyst that would trigger Ragnarok, and Odin is taking far greater precautions to prevent it.)
+- Balder wasn't much of a fighter in Norse Mythology, but here he's one of Asgard's greatest warriors (not as great as Thor, but close) called Balder the Brave.
+He also survived Loki's attempt on his life in this reality and many others due to Odin's personal intervention, because much like his mythological counterpart, his death is the catalyst that would trigger Ragnarok, and Odin is taking far greater precautions to prevent it.

-- The same can be said for Sif, Thor's wife and goddess of plenty in Norse Mythology.
-She's a genuine Action Girl in the comics.
+- Sif, Thor's wife and goddess of plenty in Norse Mythology, is a genuine Action Girl in the comics.

-- Vertigo's Fables cranks most fairy tale characters' attributes Up to Eleven.
-The talking wolf of Red Riding Hood becomes a reformed half-god terror, Snow White is a master strategist and diplomat, The Pied Piper of Hamelin is a psychotic ally to an Eldritch Abomination, and a kindly woodworker is the puppeteer of a multi-planetary empire.
-This is because they've all lived for hundreds of years, giving them ample time to practice.
+- The talking wolf of Red Riding Hood becomes a reformed half-god terror, Snow White is a master strategist and diplomat, The Pied Piper of Hamelin is a psychotic ally to an Eldritch Abomination, and a kindly woodworker is the puppeteer of a multi-planetary empire.
+In their case they got hit with the good side of Clap Your Hands If You Believe; because many humans remember and tell their story they get more powerful.

 - Mowgli is an international spy who can fight wolves with his bare hands and win.
 In this case, though, his awesomeness compared to the original may be mostly due to the fact that we're seeing a grown-up version.